 Using this map, you can find Community Fruit Trees near you.
 You can also use fallingfruit.org to find accessible fruit trees in your area.

 Although the idea of Community Fruit Trees may be simple, it is a world away from the industrial, globalized food system where most of us get our food today.
-Most people today purchase fruit from the store that has traveled from across the nation, or even across the world, in fossil fuel powered trucks, ships, and planes.
-It’s picked before it’s ripe, which means it has not developed its peak flavor or nutrition and is likely bred for shipping and storage rather than flavor and nutrition.
+Most fruit at the store has traveled across the nation, or even across the world, in fossil fuel powered trucks, ships and planes.
+It’s picked before it’s ripe, which means it has not developed to peak flavor or nutrition and is likely bred for shipping and storage characteristics rather than flavor and nutrition.
 (Learn more about our current food system with this video).
-Fruit from a community fruit tree is a totally different ball game.
+Fruit from a Community Fruit Tree is a totally different ball game.
 It is not monetized.
-No financial transaction takes place at all.
-Instead, Nature and community provide for each other.
+No financial transactions take place at all.
+Instead, nature and community provide for each other.
 And the fruit is likely to be some of the freshest and richest that can be found.
 We’re on a mission to wake people up to the idea that food doesn’t have to come from the store.
 It can be growing all around us for free!

 We have created a Community Fruit Tree Care Guide to help you care for your fruit trees.
 This guide is designed specifically for Central Florida, the birthplace of Community Fruit Trees.
 However, this guide can be quite helpful wherever you are in the USA.
-Just use it as a general idea, but find local sources for the details.
+Just use it as a general idea and find local sources for the details.
 You can also check out the resource page from The Fruit Tree Planting Foundation.
-The resources they offer include a guide to planting fruit trees, how to prune fruit trees, a hardiness zone chart, and more.
+The resources they offer include a guide to planting fruit trees, how to prune fruit trees, a hardiness zone chart and more.

 Are you a part of the Community Fruit Tree program in Orlando?
 Join our Facebook Group.
 This group is just for people directly involved with the Community Fruit Tree program in Orlando.
 We will expand it once we expand the program.